Taymyr Nature Reserve: Topography

+Byrranga is the northernmost mainland mountain range in the world, rising from 200 m in the southeast to 1,000 m in the northeast.
+Mount Byrranga supports 96 glaciers (2016).

+The northeastern part of the reserve includes (with the surrounds) the Levinson-Lessing Lake, a tectonic fault lake with depths up to 130 m.

 Climate and ecoregion

 Taymyr is located in the Taimyr-Central Siberian tundra ecoregion.
 This ecoregion covers the shore of the White Sea and the Arctic Ocean, including the inlets and islands.
 The low wetlands are important breeding grounds for waterfowl.

 The climate of Taymyr is Subarctic climate, without dry season (Köppen climate classification Subarctic climate (Dfc)).
 This climate is characterized by mild summers (only 1–3 months above 10 °C) and cold, snowy winters (coldest month below -3 °C).
 In Taimyrsky, the temperature drops rapidly with latitude: the average July temperature is 12.3 C in the south, to 6.5 C in the center at Lake Taymyr, and 4.0 C in the north.
 Average precipitation is 200–300 mm/year.

 Flora and fauna

 The entire reserve is in the zone of continual permafrost, with extensive thermokarst landscapes.
-The plant life of the reserve is mostly forbes and lichen.
+The plant life of the reserve is mostly herbs and lichen.
 In the river valleys and along the lake shores there are thickets of willow and dwarf birch.
 Although research is ongoing, scientists in a modern inventory have recorded 475 species of vascular plants, 302 species of mosses, and 269 species of lichens.

 The animal life of the reserve is sparse: of the 25 species of mammals encountered, half are seasonal or migratory visitors.
-The most common are Siberian and Collard lemmings.
-They are the primary food of the predators, mainly fox.
-Hoofed animals are represented by Musk ox and reindeer.
+The most common are West Siberian and collared lemmings.
+They are the primary food of the predators, mainly arctic fox.
+Hoofed animals are represented by musk ox and reindeer.
 As of 2014, the herd of reindeer in the Taimayr region was estimated at 550,000 - 600,000 individuals.
-The musk ox, introduced in the 1970s, have prospered, numbering over 9,000 by 2014.
+The musk ox, reintroduced in the 1970s, have prospered, numbering over 9,000 by 2014.
 The most common marine mammal is the ringed seal.
 The coastal sector has a large walrus rookery, and significant polar bear breeding sites.
 The reserve attracts large number of waterfowl, from 21 species, most of which nest on the site.
 Geese populations in the tens of thousands collect on Lake Taymyr, and the reserve supports the vulnerable Red-breasted goose.
-A common site is the Wheatear.
+A common sight is the northern wheatear.
 Most of the migratory birds are only on the reserve site for four months, from May to September.